thehimel/interview-prep/README.md

 - How exceptions are handled in Python?
 Explain the demerits of using a bare exception.
 - What is docstring in Python?
 What are the benefits of it?

-- Explain concurrency in Python?
+- Explain concurrency in Python.
 - What are the differences between thread and process?
 How to declare them in Python?
 - How multi-processing is achieved in Python?
 - How multi-threading is achieved in Python?